cjj1977/gpt_arcane_paintbrush/characters/characters.md

 If the attempt to use the API fails, the bot will then check to see if there is a JSON file saved with the Character ID as the filename.
-If the file exists, the bot will use this file as data about the character.
+If the file exists, the bot will use this file as data about the character in addition to any further description provided below.

 ## Named Characters